LSEG-API-Samples/Tutorial.EikonAPI.Python.CompanyTearsheetEstimates/README.md

 This is how the Estimates look in Eikon Excel Company Tearsheet template example
 ![alt text](https://github.com/TR-API-Samples/EikonScriptingProxy_CompanyTearsheetEstimates_Python/blob/master/excelEstimatesCropped.jpg "Excel Company Tearsheet Estimates")

-We learn how to retrieve the same data content via Eikon scripting from python
+We learn how to retrieve the same data content via Eikon API from Python
 ![alt text](https://github.com/TR-API-Samples/EikonScriptingProxy_CompanyTearsheetEstimates_Python/blob/master/pythonEstimatesCropped.jpg "Same data content, python")

-### Approach
+### Approach (Detailed in the Next Sections)

-1. Using Eikon Excel for lookup
+1. Using Eikon Excel for lookupetailed in the next sections
-2. Using DIB as reference
+2. Using Data Item Browser (DIB) as reference.
 3. Using Eikon Python library to access data

 ### Using Excel for Lookup

 1. From All Programs menu, we expand Thomson Reuters menu item and select Thomson Reuters Eikon - Microsoft Excel.
-2. Once Excel is open, from Thomson Reuters menu item we choose "Sign In" option, and enter your Thomson Reuters Eikon credentials, hitting "Sign In" button.
+2. Once Excel is open, from Thomson Reuters menu item we choose "Sign In" option, and enter valid Thomson Reuters Eikon credentials, hitting "Sign In" button.
 The status should change to "Online"

  ![alt text](https://github.com/TR-API-Samples/EikonScriptingProxy_CompanyTearsheetEstimates_Python/blob/master/EikonExcelSignIn.jpg "Eikon Excel Online")